-- 1. The Kent State University Salem Campus Radiologic Technology Program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-Inspection of accreditation documents is available through the Program Director. - 2.
-In 2020, the program received a maintenance of accreditation for a period of eight years. - 3.
+1. The Kent State University Salem Campus Radiologic Technology Program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+Inspection of accreditation documents is available through the Program Director.

+JRCERT Accreditation of Kent State University - Salem Radiologic Technology Program

+- 2. In 2020, the program received a maintenance of accreditation for a period of eight years. - 3.
 "The JRCERT affirms that the accreditation process offers both a means of providing public assurance of a program meeting accreditation standards and a stimulus to programmatic improvement. - 4.
 The JRCERT Standards for an Accredited Educational Program in Radiologic Sciences require a program to demonstrate the clarity and appropriateness of its purposes as a postsecondary educational program; to in accomplishing all of its purposes; and to provide assurance that it can continue to be a program that meets accreditation standards.
 A variety of assessment approaches in its evaluation processes strengthens the program's ability to document its effectiveness. - 5.
 The JRCERT may be notified as follows: